fauu/Kamite/README.md

 ### Anime (and other video) text extraction

-Extracting chunks from video is by default supported through integration with the **[mpv]** video player.

-On connecting to mpv, Kamite instructs it to load a script that sends the *primary* video subtitles as chunks to Kamite.
-If *secondary* subtitles are present, it sends those as **chunk translations**.
+Extracting text chunks from video is by default supported through integration with the **[mpv]** video player. *Primary* video subtitles from mpv are treated by Kamite as incoming chunks.
+If *secondary* subtitles are present, they are treated as **chunk translations**.

-> **Note:** The script requires either *D-Bus* (the `dbus-send` command must be globally available) or *curl* for sending subtitles.

-To make Kamite automatically connect to a running instance of mpv, the latter must be run with the following exact value for the `input-ipc-server` parameter:
+To enable the connection between Kamite and mpv, the latter must be launched with the following exact value for the `input-ipc-server` parameter:

 ```sh
 mpv file.mkv --input-ipc-server="/tmp/kamite-mpvsocket"